Zivan-R/PROJECT-live-chat-social-media-app/README.md

 This project was made in the context of the 3 months long training "Formation Professionnalisante Python" provided by *M2i Formation*
 It was made in 3 weeks as a final project.

+- Updates to come:
+     - Migration into a microservices architecture
+     - Transformation into a full DevOps project

 - Features:
      - Account creation